2018 Toronto van attack: Legal proceedings

-On April 24, 2018, Minassian appeared without a lawyer before the Ontario Superior Court of Justice in a Toronto courthouse, shackled and wearing a white prison jumpsuit.
+On April 24, 2018, Minassian appeared without a lawyer before the Ontario Superior Court of Justice in a Toronto courthouse.
 He was charged with 10 counts of first degree murder and 13 counts of attempted murder and ordered not to contact any of the alleged attempted murder victims.
-His father, Vahe Minassian, attended the hearing.
-He told reporters that he had not spoken to his son.
-Minassian was charged with three additional counts of attempted murder on May 10: a total of 16 counts.
-He later retained Toronto criminal defence lawyer Boris Bytensky to represent him.
-His trial was initially scheduled for February 10, 2020, later moved to March 2, and later moved to April 6, but was postponed again because of the COVID-19 pandemic in Toronto to November.
+His father, Vahe Minassian, was present in the gallery but told reporters that he had no contact to his son.
+By May 10, the attempted murder changes had increased to 16.
+Minassian later secured Toronto criminal defence lawyer Boris Bytensky to represent him.
+The subsequent legal proceedings faced repeated delays before the COVID-19 pandemic finally pushed the trial to November 2020.

 The trial began on November 10, 2020, and was conducted over Zoom due to the COVID-19 pandemic.
 Minassian, who had already admitted to planning and carrying out the attack, pleaded not criminally responsible to the 10 counts of first-degree murder and 16 counts of attempted murder.
 During testimony on November 12, a psychiatrist retained by Minassian's defence team stated in a report that Minassian's "autistic way of thinking was severely distorted in a way similar to psychosis", despite Minassian not being technically psychotic.
 Attempts by Minassian and his defence to claim that he was not responsible for his actions due to his autism garnered criticism from autism rights advocates, who expressed concerns that the trial might worsen stigmas towards autistic people.
 Minassian was also found to be highly intelligent.

 In the decision, Ontario Superior Court Justice Anne Molloy believed that Minassian seemed to be motivated by the desire for notoriety, and referred to him as "Mr. Doe" so as to avoid giving him further recognition.
 She wrote, "It is almost impossible to tell when Mr. Doe is lying and when he is telling the truth.
 Working out his exact motivation for this attack is likewise close to impossible," but that "nevertheless, I am inclined to accept the assessment of all of the experts that Mr. Doe did lie to the police about much of the incel motivation he talked about and that the incel movement was not in fact a primary driving force behind the attack."
 She also rejected his attempt to use his autism as a defence.
 On March 3, 2021, Minassian was found guilty on all counts in a verdict that was given by Molloy and streamed live on YouTube.
 However, sentencing was deferred until 2022 to await the decision of the Supreme Court of Canada in R v Bissonnette on whether prisoners can be made to serve murder sentences consecutively.
 On June 13, 2022, Minassian was sentenced to life in prison with no possibility of parole for 25 years.
 He filed a notice of appeal the following month, arguing among other things that the trial judge "misapprehended" expert evidence and made unreasonable findings.